• Skip to primary navigation

 French Fry Comfort Food

 I used to work at a burger joint when I was in high school.
-The cooks’ method of preparing french fries included soaking fry cut, with skins on, potatoes in big vats of water.
-They’d soak for hours, drain the fries, then fry upon order.
-These fries were sublime and made a crave-worthy snack after a late night shift.
+The cooks’ method of preparing french Fries included soaking fry cut potatoes, with skins on, in big vats of water.
+They’d soak for hours, before draining the fries, then fry upon order.
 Crisp on the outside, creamy on the inside, just what you want a fry to be.

 Now, I’m a fan of thick cut and fried french fries, but frying at home just isn’t going to happen.
-So I started learning how to make french fries in the oven.
-With Oven Baked Fries, there’s no need to fry anyway.
+With this recipe, there’s no need to fry anyway.

 Par boiling is a process used to pre-cook food partially so that cook time is later reduced.
 Also, and in this case, so that the interior and exterior of the potatoes cook evenly at a high temperature.